lobato-code/practice-javascript-algorithms/README.md

   console.log("Nums", nums);
 }
 ```
-I need to organize this exercises
+I need to organize this exercises, is very important to me